calum74/econv/README.md

 Result convert(Result outMin, Result outMax, Input inMin, Input inMax, Generator & gen,
                result_type limit = std::numeric_limits<result_type>::max())
 ```
-Reads uniform integers from `gen`, and returns a uniform integer in the specifed range.
+This method reads uniform integers from `gen` and returns uniform integers in the specified range.

 The output range is either between `0` and `target-1` or between `outMin` and `outMax` inclusive.

-`gen` is a random number engine, producing a uniform random number between `inMin` and `inMax`.
-If `inMin` and `inMax` are not specified, then `gen.min()` and `gen.max()` are used.
+`gen` is a functor that returns an input value in the input range.
+It is compatible with C++ random number engines.
+The input range is defined implicitly by `gen.min()` and `gen.max()`, or can be explicitly supplied as arguments `inMin` and `inMax`.

+`limit` controls the size of buffered entropy but there is normally no need to specify this as it is generally advantageous to buffer as much entropy as possible.

-`gen` must be callable with `operator()`, and may be called zero or more times.
-When the input range is a power of 2, it must not exceed the capacity of `buffer_type`.
-When the input range is not a power of 2, then the product of the input and output ranges must not exceed the capacity of `result_type`.
-These conditions are checked in debug mode, but not in release mode.
+If the input range is a power of 2, then the input range must be represented by `buffer_type`, and the output range must be no more than `limit/2`.
+If the input range is not a power of 2, then the product of the input and output ranges must not exceed `limit`.
+These constraints can be changed by specifying a different `result_type` and `buffer_type` as template parameters to `entropy_converter`.

-`limit` controls the size of buffered entropy but there is normally no need to specify this.

 `convert` uses constant time and memory.
 It does not allocate any memory.

 Exceptions: `convert` is exception neutral to `gen` throwing exceptions.
-If `gen()`, `gen.max()` or `gen.min()` throws an exception, then this is passed out of `convert` without consuming entropy or invalidating the internal state of `entropy_converter`.
+If `gen()`, `gen.max()` or `gen.min()` throw an exception, then it is passed through `convert`.

-Specifying an invalid input or output range throws `std::invalid_argument`.
+Specifying an invalid input or output range throws `std::range_error`.

+Exceptions do not lose entropy or invalidate the internal state of `entropy_converter`.

 ### Convenience methods